Vegan Paella

 Instructions

-• In a paella pan or large, shallow sauté’ pan, heat the olive oil over medium heat.
-Add the chopped onion, red pepper, and roasted red pepper to the pan and let brown and reduce, about 10 minutes.
+• In a paella pan or large, shallow sauté pan, heat the olive oil over medium heat.
+Add the vegetables: onion, red pepper,roasted red pepper, tomato, garlic and salt to the pan and stir occassionally until very soft and slightyl caramelized, about 15 minutes.

 Notes

 Short-grain white rice is the best here.
 Bomba rice is widely considered the best choice due to its unique ability to absorb up to three times its volume in broth, though it’s harder to find (you can grab it online!)
 Calasparra rice is another excellent option.
 While arborio rice can be used as a substitute, it tends to release more starch, potentially resulting in a creamier texture.
-But, I’ve used arborio in a pinch!
+But, I’ve used arborio in a pinch and can verify it works!

 Nutrition